analytech-solutions/CBinding.jl/README.md

 [As mentioned above](#any-gotchas), the `bitstype(T)` function can be used to acquire the concrete bits type of user-defined C types as well.

-## Working with C objects
+## Working with aggregate types and sized arrays

-User-defined aggregate types (`struct` and `union`) have several ways to be constructed.
+User-defined aggregate types (`struct` and `union`) have several ways to be constructed:

 - `t = c"struct T"()` - zero-ed immutable object
 - `t = c"struct T"(i = 123)` - zero-ed immutable object with field `i` initialized to 123
 - `t = c"struct T"(t, i = 321)` - copy of `t` with field `i` initialized to 321

-These types are immutable structs and changing fields will have no effect.
+These objects are immutable and changing fields will have no effect, so a copy must be constructed with the desired field overrides or ((pointers must be used)[#working-with-pointers]).
-Nested calls are also possible, and performance should match that of accessing fields within standard Julia immutable structs.
+Nested field access is transparent, and performance should match that of accessing fields within standard Julia immutable structs.

+Statically-sized arrays (i.e. `c"typedef int IntArray[4];"`) can be constructed:

+- `t = c"IntArray"()` - zero-ed immutable array
+- `t = c"IntArray"(1, 2)` - zero-ed immutable array with first 2 elements initialized to 1 and 2
+- `t = c"IntArray"(t, 3)` - copy of `t` with first element initialized to 3
+- `t = c"IntArray"(t, 4 => 123)` - copy of `t` with 4th element initialized to 123

+Constructors for both aggregates and arrays can also accept nested `Tuple` and `NamedTuple` arguments which get splatted appropriately into the respective field's constructor.
+A comprehensive example of constructing a complex C type and accessing fields/elements is shown below:

 ```jl
 julia> c`` ; c"""